alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/09_misuse_report_process.md

 A report may include:

 - Project name
-- Creator, founder, or organization name, if known
+- Contact name, if known
 - Controlled project URL, if known
 - Anchor ID, if known
 - Link to the claimed misuse